The Golden Quill: An initiative of the Our Languages blog

 An Official Languages Day tradition

 The Golden Quill was introduced in 2018 to celebrate the one-year anniversary of the Our Languages blog.
-It is a symbol of creativity and skill in writing and gives senior management within the federal public service the opportunity to write about an aspect of official languages that is important to them or to share their own personal experiences with language.
+This initiative gives senior management within the federal public service the opportunity to write about an aspect of official languages that’s important to them or to share their own personal experiences with language.

 The Golden Quill hand-off